Elkrypton/inventory-beta/README.md

 Features
 Product Creation: Add new products to your inventory with ease.
 Provide essential details such as product name, description, quantity, SKU and location.

+What's New?

+New Graph visualization feature to visualize your inventory products: the graph includes the quantities of the products as well as to the counts of the added products.

 QR Code Integration: Each product/item can be assigned a unique QR code.
 The QR code enables quick identification and retrieval of product details, simplifying inventory management.

 Installation